THE RULES OF THE REAL WAY TO DAKAR

 Participants must understand the risks and dangers associated with a rally and also understand that they are participating at their own risk.
 Each participant is responsible for damages they may cause to themselves as well as other vehicles, humans, animals or property.

-4. The driver is responsible for the vehicle as well as all passengers in the vehicle and all damage the car or its passengers may do to other people or property.
+4. The driver is responsible for the vehicle as well as all passengers in the vehicle and all damage the car or its passengers may do to other people, animals or property.

 5. All participants must obey the local traffic laws in all countries and at all times.
 In particular they must pay attention to and respect the speed limit on paved roads and through settlements.